damonallison/notes/tools/kafka.md

 ## Why use kafka?

-* To distribute data between systems.
+* To effeciently and quickly distribute data between systems.
 * Simplify system-system communication.
 Avoid API callback hell.

 * As a messaging system.